Banate of Bosnia: Geography

 Geography was a decisive factor in the development of the Banate.
 The state's core territory, the land of Bosna, was formed in the mountainous region of the upper and middle course of the Bosna river.

 This area was geographically isolated, enclosed by the high, forested mountains of the Dinaric Alps.
 These mountains acted as a natural fortress, separating Bosnia from the Pannonian Basin (and Hungary) to the north and the coastal lands of Dalmatia and Hum to the south.
 As noted by historians, outside powers had little control of these "mountainous and somewhat peripheral regions", which directly contributed to the Banate's ability to function as a de facto independent state despite frequent foreign claims (Hungarian or Byzantine).
 The state's territorial evolution followed the river valleys, expanding north to include the regions of Usora and Soli and south to acquire Zahumlje (Hum).

 History

 Historical background

-In 1136, Béla II of Hungary invaded upper Bosnia for the first time and created the title "Ban of Bosnia", initially only as an honorary title for his grown son Ladislaus II of Hungary.
+Béla II of Hungary in 1135 adopted the title of King of Rama (possibly referring to Bosnia), and appointed his second son Ladislaus II of Hungary as Duke of Bosnia (Boznensem ducatum).
 During the 12th century, rulers within the Banate of Bosnia acted increasingly autonomously from Hungary and/or Byzantium.
 In reality, outside powers had little control of the mountainous and somewhat peripheral regions which made up Bosnian Banate.